Greek Argentines

 Greek Argentines (Ελληνοαργεντινοί; Greco-argentinos) are Argentine citizens of Greek descent or Greek-born people who reside in Argentina.
 Despite not being as large as other Europe communities, the Greeks have contributed a lot to their new country.
 The first immigrants arrived at the end of the 18th century, while the bulk of immigration occurred during the first half of the 20th century.
-Included are Aromanians and Megleno-Romanians, who became adjusted to Argentine society because of the linguistic similarities between Eastern Romance and Spanish, as well as Latin identity of Aromanians and Megleno-Romanians.

 History

 Rear Admiral Giorgos "Jorge" Kolmaniatis, a native from Hydra who arrived in the United Provinces of the Río de la Plata in 1811, strongly contributed to the Argentine War of Independence by leading and training the newly formed fleet.
 Samuel Spiro, a fellow naval officer, either from Spetses or Mytilene, scuttled his ship in the Uruguay River rather than surrender it to the Spanish Armada.
 Both men's names were honored with Argentine Navy ships christened after them in 1937.